 The I peeled off the Transfer Tape, which grabbed the vinyl design too, and positioned it on my piece of Lexan.
 To release the vinyl from the transfer tape and make sure it stay put on the Lexan, I used my scraper again and rubbed all of the letters.

-Ta da!
 The vinyl looks so good on the Lexan and the design is crisp and sharp!
-Plus this shade of teal is perfect.
+Plus this shade of teal is perfect for a DIY summer wreath.

-To affix the Lexan, we pre-drilled four holes into the Lexan and then used screws to anchor it to the back of my DIY driftwood wreath:
+To affix the Cricut Welcome sign to my driftwood wreath, we pre-drilled four holes into the Lexan and then used screws to anchor it to the back of the wreath:

-I LOVE how my driftwood wreath turned out, but the welcome sign made with my Cricut Joy just makes it so much more special!
-I love how the vinyl design looks like it’s floating – and have I mentioned how much I love this shade of teal?
-It came in a box of Smart Vinyl in pretty pastel hues (petal, coral, mint, teal, and lavender) and I can’t wait to try out the other colors, which are the perfect beachy colors!
+I LOVE how my DIY driftwood wreath turned out, but the welcome sign made with my Cricut Joy just makes it so much more special!
+I love how the vinyl design looks like it’s floating and the end result is very beachy and coastal, with just a little bit of a modern edge.

 The teal vinyl really pops against my dark grey/brown garage door (and the garage still boasts it’s beachy mural on the larger door too!):